-John Joseph Tempesta (born September 26, 1964 in New York City) is a heavy metal drummer who has worked with several bands including: Exodus, Testament and White Zombie.
-He also played with former White Zombie singer Rob Zombie as a solo artist and served as drum technician for Charlie Benante, drummer for the heavy metal band Anthrax earlier in his career.
+John Joseph Tempesta (born September 26, 1964 in New York City) is the drummer of The Cult.
+He also played with several bands including: Exodus, Testament and White Zombie.
+He wordked with former White Zombie singer Rob Zombie as a solo artist and served as drum technician for Charlie Benante, drummer for the heavy metal band Anthrax earlier in his career.
 He is referenced in the band's rendition of "Friggin' in the Riggin'" (from their 1989 EP Penikufesin), with lyrics about the band's crew members.

 In 2000, he played drums on the song "Meat", off of Tony Iommi's self-titled solo album.